mufana/mufana.github.io/_posts/2017-08-08-Jenkins-Slack.md

 ## Background

 I've been using Slack for quite some time now.
 Mostly during Windows Server Updates.
-Whenever an update installed, a few PowerShell scripts are executed to check wether that particulair server is still running accordingly.
+Whenever an update is installed on a server, a few PowerShell scripts are executed to check wether that particulair server is still running accordingly.
 These checks include:

 * Server still online.
 * Server still member of the correct Active Directory domain.